Time to read: 8 min

-Equipped with industry terms, you can now make a CMF document that precisely captures the decorative qualities of your product.
-Use a combination of text and CAD or rendered images to call out different CMF components on a single product.
+Some companies choose to convey CMF requirements in a CMF document or CMF specification.
+Now that you’re equipped with industry terms, you can make a CMF document that precisely captures the decorative qualities you want in your product.
+Best practice is to use a combination of text and CAD or rendered images to call out different CMF components on a single product.

-These techniques for communicating CMF work for both production parts and one-off appearance models.
-We hope this information will help you achieve high aesthetic standards painlessly!
+These techniques for communicating CMF work for both production parts and one-off appearance models, and will help you achieve high aesthetic standards painlessly!

 Sourcing Simplified – Start Your Next Project With Fictiv